Sterling stands tall after jobs data; Brexit delay eyed

 The number of people in work surged by 222,000, helping to push down the unemployment rate to 3.9 percent, its lowest since the start of 1975, official data showed.

-The British currency got off to a volatile start to the week, shedding half a percent in late London trading on Monday, after John Bercow, the speaker of Britain’s parliament, said Prime Minister Theresa May’s Brexit deal could not be voted on again unless a different proposal was submitted.
+Sterling got off to a volatile start to the week, shedding half a percent in late London trading on Monday, after John Bercow, the speaker of parliament, said Prime Minister Theresa May’s Brexit deal could not be voted on again unless it was substantially altered.

-That view was shared by Morgan Stanley strategists who said the pound remained a buy on dips.
+Morgan Stanley strategists also said the pound remained a buy on dips.
 The U.S. bank’s positioning tracker showed broader market positions on the pound was broadly neutral.

 Against the dollar, the pound firmed 0.1 percent higher at $1.3270 and just below a day’s high of $1.3282.